haimbilia/BuyHub/readme.txt

     => Labels search issue when we have data with type 0 => Admin listing pages: logo/image should get enlarged on mouse hover/click (examples brand/badge listing page) => Change label active to activate and in-active to deactivate for all the listing pages.
+    => S.no can be removed from the listing page.
+Total page record count should be displayed as the footer => Displayed record count with plus sign (10+) in the left navigation section under requests.

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.